sanjaymeena/sanjaymeena.github.io/_posts/book_notes/_posts/2016-05-8-book_notes_the_art_of_execution.md

 # Three Investor tribes in Losing Situations

-There are 3 behaviour types of investors in losing situations:
+There are 3 behavior types of investors in losing situations:

 ## 1. The Rabbits/losers : Caught in the capital impairment